-Consumer goods in Andorra are 20-40% cheaper than in France.
+Consumer goods are 20-40% cheaper than in France.
 The general VAT for other purchases is capped at 4.5% except for banking fees.
 Similar to other European countries, the VAT is determined by the product being purchased:

 - 0% VAT on items such as cigarettes, alcohol, and perfumes.
 VAT exemptions also apply for medical services, housing rentals, and gold.

 - 1% VAT for books, magazines, water, and meat products.

 - 2.5% VAT for transport tickets, library membership, museum tickets, access to historical places, theatre tickets, art sales, theatre tickets, and similar.

 - 9.5% VAT for banking and financial services.